 Clinical fellowship / subspecialty training

-Most of our residents do not do fellowship training because they can obtain extensive subspecialty training here during their PGY4 research and elective time.
+Most of our residents do not complete fellowship training because they can obtain extensive subspecialty training here during their PGY4 research and elective time.
 Those who do opt to pursue additional training, about 35%, will do it either in Child and Adolescent Psychiatry or Forensic Psychiatry.

 Washington University psychiatry residents who know they want to specialize in child and adolescent psychiatry will typically transfer to our fellowship program for PGY4.